-As of October 31, 2022, our liability for unrecognized tax benefits of \$1.4 million related to certain U.S. federal and state tax items regarding the interpretation of tax laws and regulations, including a minimal amount of interest and penalties.
+We account for uncertain tax benefits in accordance with guidance in ASC 740, which prescribes the minimum recognition threshold a tax position taken or expected to be taken in a tax return is required to meet before being recognized in the financial statements.
+During the year ended October 31, 2023, we reversed \$1.1 million of unrecognized tax benefits due to expiration of the statute of limitations.
+The remaining liability for unrecognized tax benefits of \$0.2 million related to certain state tax items regarding the interpretation of tax laws and regulations, including a minimal amount of interest and penalties.
 We include all interest and penalties related to uncertain tax benefits within our income tax provision account.
 To the extent interest and penalties are not assessed with respect to uncertain tax positions or the uncertainty of deductions in the future, amounts accrued will be reduced and reflected as a reduction of the overall income tax provision.

 We, along with our subsidiaries, file income tax returns in the U.S. and various state jurisdictions as well as in the U.K., Germany and Canada.
 In certain jurisdictions, the statute of limitations has not yet expired.
-We generally remain subject to examination of our U.S. income tax returns for 2018 and subsequent years.
+We generally remain subject to examination of our U.S. income tax returns for 2020 and subsequent years.
 We generally remain subject to examination of our various state and foreign income tax returns for a period of four to five years from the date the return was filed.
-The state impact of any federal changes remains subject to examination by various states for a period of up to one year after formal notification to the state of the federal change.
+The state impact of a reported federal adjustment or change remains subject to examination by various states within the longer of one year or the expiration date of the otherwise applicable statute of limitations.